Geetub/ctf/natas16.md

 ### Making use of large result set
 This approach takes advantage of the large amount of possible return values, to minimize the number of requests needed to get the password.
-In this case, only 16 requests were needed to exfiltrate the 32-characters password.
+In this case, <ins>only 16 requests</ins> were needed to exfiltrate the 32-characters password.

 The file 'dictionary.txt' has 50253 unique rows, so an exploit can signal any value in the range 1-50253.
 For example, to signal the value 9158 we can check what is the word that line in the dictionary => congratulations.